PowerDNS/pdns/pdns/recursordist/docs/manpages/rec_control.1.rst

 --------
 add-cookies-unsupported *IP* [*IP*...]
     Add non-expiring IPs of servers that do not support cookies to the cookie table.
+    Optionally *IP:port* can be specified, the default is to use port 53.
+    The listed addresses will be placed as ``Unsupported`` in the cookie support table and will not be pruned.

 add-dont-throttle-names *NAME* [*NAME*...]
     Add names for nameserver domains that may not be throttled.